OverSauce/GameOfLife-pygame/README.md

 # GameOfLife-pygame
 John Conway's Game of Life programmed to play in Python, pygame.

-Current version doesn't include defined boundary conditions.
+Current version doesn't include any boundary conditions.
 Boundary cells simply cannot obey the game's rules, the malfunction.